C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 - List the  first 10 results using the table in the template
 - How would you characterize the various organisations/institutions that have published information about EM online?
 - What is their interest?
 Use the key words that are indicated in your template.
-- Do they have original material of Muybridge in their premises, or analogue or digital copies?
+- For the first three search results of both search engines, try to find out whether they are linked to an organisation that has either original material, or  analogue or digital copies of Muybridge's work.

 <!-- section -->
 ### 2b.
 Change your settings